-This tutorial will show you how to install Virtualmin on CentOS 7.
+In this tutorial, we will show you how to install Virtualmin on CentOS 7.
 For those of you who didn’t know, Virtualmin is an advanced web server management panel, and a very good alternative to cPanel, with the same administrative structure based on root users, resellers, and clients.
-Once installed, you will be able to manage Apache, Nginx, PHP, DNS, MySQL, PostgreSQL, mailboxes, FTP, SSH, SSL, Subversion/Git repositories and many more.
+Once installed, you will be able to manage Apache, Nginx, PHP, DNS, MySQL, PostgreSQL, mailboxes, FTP, SSH, SSL, Subversion/Git repositories, and many more.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step by step installation Virtualmin in CentOS 7 server.
+I will show you through the step-by-step installation of Virtualmin in the CentOS 7 server.